Coach K begins final season against Kentucky and more from opening night of college basketball

 Kentucky player Keion Brooks Jr. paid tribute to his late teammate Terrence Clarke on Tuesday.

-In Brooks' locker ahead of the Wildcats's season-opening game against Duke was a shirt with Clarke's SLAM Magazine cover on it.
-Clarke played just one season at Kentucky as a freshman when he tragically died at the age of 19 following a car accident in April.
-Clarke had declared for the NBA Draft when he died in Los Angeles.
+In Brooks' locker ahead of the Wildcats' season-opening game against Duke was a shirt with Clarke's SLAM Magazine cover on it.
+Clarke played just one season at Kentucky as a freshman before he died at age 19 following a car accident in April.
+Clarke had declared for the NBA Draft before his death in Los Angeles.

 #LLTC5— Kentucky Men's Basketball (@KentuckyMBB) November 10, 2021